IgKniteDev/IgKnite/CONTRIBUTING.md

 ### 2. Adding the actual command

 Okay, now once you have decided which cog to add your command to, we can start writing some code now!

+Discord has three types of commands:

+- **Slash commands** can be used by pressing `/` and then typing the command.
+- **User commands** can be used by right-clicking on a user's avatar and then selecting 'Apps'.
+- **Message commands** are similar to user commands but need you to click on a message instead of someone's avatar.

 Below is an example of a very basic slash command which greets a server member.
 You'll be using such syntax in most of your commands.

 ```python
 class SomeCog(commands.Cog):